 (Well, kind of miserably.
 I have a jar of delicious white chocolate eggnog syrup in the fridge waiting to be stirred into lattes later this month.
 Failure never tasted so sweet.)

-Then I realised that regular white chocolate ganache is already is already creamy and sweet all on its own, so all it really needs to achieve true eggnog perfection is a generous splash of dark rum and a sprinkling of fresh-grated nutmeg.
+The thing is, regular white chocolate ganache is already is already creamy and sweet all on its own, so all it really needs to achieve true eggnog perfection is a generous splash of dark rum and a sprinkling of fresh-grated nutmeg.

 Success, as it turns out, is even sweeter then failure.